 This may be due to differences in question wording between the initial impressions survey and main follow-up survey, the changes in attitudes resulting from the calls only being short-term (studies tend to find that the majority of attitude change resulting from persuasive interventions dissipates within a few weeks, e.g.), desire to show gratitude being stronger immediately after the service, or some other factor.

 As another example, some of our anecdotal feedback suggested promising changes to cause prioritisation following the course (e.g. updates to prioritise wild animal welfare/suffering more highly), but our online course study found some concerning evidence that participants’ cause prioritisation may have moved in the opposite direction to intended.

 There have been discussions focused on specific cause areas about the shortfalls of experiments, such as this list for effective animal advocacy and this post about global health and development.
 Many of the concerns on this “List of ways in which cost-effectiveness estimates can be misleading” could apply to experiments, too.
-Of course, there are various helpful resources that are easily Googleable, like this one, as well as more formal methodological discussions within academic papers.
+Of course, there are various helpful resources that are easily Googleable as well as more formal methodological discussions within academic papers.

 This is an interesting podcast episode on the topic.